miroslavpejic85/mirotalk/README.md

 ## Set up credentials

+`Turn`

 - Copy .env.template to .env `cp .env.template .env`
 - Create an account on http://numb.viagenie.ca
 - Get your Account USERNAME and PASSWORD
+- Fill your credentials in the `.env` file

+`Ngrok`

+- Get started for free https://ngrok.com/
-- Fill in your credentials in the `.env` file
+- Fill in your authtoken in the `.env` file
+- Enable it, if you want to expose the server using the https tunel

 ## Install dependencies